Load Balancing and Scale-Out Architectures

 Best for UDP traffic

-As requests come in, the router will load balance based on 5-tuple.
-Do not load the balance on destination addresses /ports, as it’s always the same.
-It is usually done on the source client’s IP address/port number.
-The process takes the 5-tuple and creates a hash value, which creates independent paths based on that value.
+The router will load balance based on a 5-tuple as requests come in.
+Do not load the balance on destination addresses /ports, as they are always the same.
+It is usually done using the source client’s IP address/port number.
+The process takes the 5-tuple and creates a hash value, which makes independent paths based on that value.
 This works well for UDP traffic and how root servers work.
-Good for DNS server load balancing.
+It is also good for DNS server load balancing.

 It works well for UDP as every request from the client is independent.
 TCP does not work like this, as TCP has sessions.
 It recommended not to use Anycast load balancing for TCP traffic.
 You need an actual load balancer if you want to load-balance TCP traffic.
 This could be a software package, Open Source ( HAproxy ), or a dedicated appliance.